Is PCOS Disrupting Your Natural Menstrual Cycle?

 Even if you choose to take birth control pills to resolve your menstrual symptoms,lifestyle modifications help with PCOS symptoms.
 Eating a lower calorie diet, losing weight, and becoming more physically active can minimize many issues involved with PCOS.
 Weight loss alone can help with a number of symptoms.
 Ovulation can be restored, pregnancy rates improved, and blood pressure and androgen levels lowered — without medication or other means.7 For best results, limit processed foods and added sugars and add more fruits, vegetables, lean meats, and whole-grains.
 Doing so will lower blood glucose (sugar) levels, improve the body’s use of insulin, and normalize hormone levels in your body.
 Even just losing 10 percent of your body weight can have positive effects such as restoration of normal menstrual cycles.3

 In addition to improving diet and exercise, the Insulite PCOS System goes a step further by supporting women struggling with difficult food cravings.
 A core element of our system is an awareness of the addictive power of food and the biology of thought that underpins it.
 Insulite’s nutritional supplements are designed to correct the underlying body chemistry imbalances that trigger food cravings.
-Another core element of the Insulite PCOS system is that Insulite Laboratories provides direct support to women struggling with PCOS by providing free consultations with our skilled team, weekly health tips by email, and by connecting you with other women suffering from this condition online.
+Another core element of the Insulite PCOS system is direct support to women struggling with PCOS by providing consultations with our skilled team, weekly email health tips, and by connecting you online with other women suffering from this condition.

 - “What is an Anovulatory Cycle, What Causes It and How to Prevent It?”
 BabyHopes.com, 2011, , (27 March 2012).